Typhoon Gaemi charges toward eastern Taiwan – DW – 07/24/2024

 About 200 international flights, and most domestic flights, had also been canceled.
 Railway operations have been stopped since noon (0400 GMT).
 However, a few trains between north and south Taiwan would continue to operate.

-However, Taiwan Semiconductor Manufacturing Company (TSMC), the world's largest chipmaker located in Taiwan, said its factories would continue production as normal, though it has activated routine preparations.
+However, Taiwan Semiconductor Manufacturing Company (TSMC), the world's largest chipmaker, said its factories on the island would continue production as normal, though it has activated routine preparations.

-Neighboring China, which claims Taiwan, said it would halt all passenger trains on Thursday and some on Friday owing to the storm.
+China, which claims sovereignty over Taiwan, said it would halt all passenger trains in the Fujian province on Thursday and some on Friday owing to the storm.

-Typhoon Gaemi is expected to bring rains that will last until July 31.
-Taiwan relies on torrential rain to replenish water reservoirs, as they dry up during winters.
-It faces occasional flooding, but has built up resilience towards the calamity.
+Authorities said the capital Beijing could receive up to 150 millimetres (six inches) of rain in a 24-hour period between Wednesday and Thursday evening.

+They have ordered the temporary closure of some tourist spots as well as mountain and riverside hostels out of safety concerns.

 tg/rm (AP, AFP, Reuters)